-A number of academic papers have been written about various aspects of Marcel Tabuteau’s teaching.
+A number of academic papers have been written about various aspects of Marcel Tabuteau’s considerable influence on music performance.
 They are listed below.
 A click on the document link will take you to the document itself or a page where it can be accessed.
 If you know of other papers relating to Marcel Tabuteau that you think should be added to this website, please click Submissions.

 The Tradition of the Paris Conservatoire